jobairalsarkar1/assessment02/README.md

 * The server SignalR hub URL used is: `https://tech-test.raintor.com/Hub`
 * GPS coordinates are simulated if actual location permission is denied.
 * The map is only rendered on the client side to prevent SSR issues.
+* I did took help from AI tool in task 2.

 ---